JeremiahKaren/35percent.github.io/_posts/2016-10-17-draft-overview-scrutiny-aylesbury-cpo.md

 Grounds for appeal published - we have applied to be an interested party in the case.
 Piers Corbyn made submissions to the Inquiry about daylight issues

+Creation Trust appeared to give evidence at the Committee in support of overriding leaseholders' human rights and that they didn't agree that they should be entitled to like-for-like swaps.

+Cllr Williams register of interest - wife works for Regis Homes.